engpok/Wall-Mosaic/WallMosaicHelp.md

 - No photo required
 - Corners are automatically defined

-#### Photo Wall
+#### Photo of Wall (fully measurable)
 - Import a photo of your wall
-- Drag the corner handles to match the wall edges
+- Drag the corner handles to match the wall's corners
 - Enter real-world wall dimensions
+- Turn on "Crop to Corners"

+#### Photo of Wall (very large)
+- Mark a smaller, measurable area on the wall, and photograph the entire wall
+- Import the photo of your wall
+- Turn off "Crop to Corners"
+- Drag the corner handles to match the smaller area's corners
+- Enter real-world smaller area dimensions
+- In main area: drag left/right/bottom guides to edges of wall

 ---

 ### 2. Add Pictures

-Click **Add Picture** and:
+Click **Add Picture** and choose one of the following:

+#### Photo of picture
 - Enter width and height
-- Set the hanging hook position (distance from top of frame)
+- Set the hanging hook height (distance from bottom of frame)
 - Pictures are stored in the "Store Room" at the bottom of the window

+#### Simulated Picture
+- can be placeholder for picture, shelves, plants, etc.
+- Enter width and height
+- No photo required
+- Corners are automatically defined

 ---